-When I was a few weeks old, my father returned from World War II where he’d been stationed in Italy, fighting in the Apennine and Po Valley Campaigns.
-A newspaper reporter for the New York Herald Tribune before entering the service, he’d ghost written many of Roosevelt’s speeches.
-During the war, he wrote and published a military newspaper; he also led a battalion of men who swept the fields for land mines.
-Many of his troops were killed, and he was wounded, winning the purple heart and a bronze star for bravery.
-A year after his discharge from the Army, Dad experienced what we’d now call Post Traumatic Stress Disorder.
-At the same time, my mother suffered a recurrence of the TB that had plagued her in the 1930s.
+When I was a few months old, my father returned from World War II where he’d been stationed in Italy, fighting in the Apennine and Po Valley Campaigns.
+A newspaper reporter for the New York Post before entering the service, he’d ghost written many of Roosevelt’s speeches.
+During the war, he wrote and published a military newspaper; he also led a battalion of men in intelligence surveillance; many of his troops were killed.
+He was awarded the Bronze Star for bravery.
+After his discharge from the Army, my mother suffered a recurrence of the TB that had plagued her in the 1930s.
 My parents decided I’d be safer in a more stable environment and so, when I was a year old, they sent me to live with their best friends in another state.

 At an age when most babies are reluctant to leave their mother’s arms, I suddenly had a new, if temporary, family.
 I have one photograph from that time: my surrogate mother is lovely, her brown hair rolled in a chignon.
 Her daughter leans close by in a velveteen dress, and her son stands close to her knee.
 I am perched on her other knee.
 There is an autumnal tree in the background.
 Everyone smiles but me; I lean forward, scowling, as if I want to wriggle out of her grasp and pass through the lens.
 I have no conscious memory of this time.
 Everything is darkness.